Power of attorney

 When you make an enduring power of attorney, the attorney can make personal and/or financial decisions on your behalf, which will have the same legal effect as if you’d made them yourself (subject to any restrictions you impose in the document).

-Find someone you trust who’d be willing to take on the responsibility.
-They must be at least 18 years old and not be your paid carer.
+- Find someone you trust who’d be willing to take on the responsibility.
+They must be at least 18 years old and not be your paid carer, health provider or a service provider for a residential service where you are resident.
 (Note: A person receiving a carer’s pension is not regarded as a paid carer.)
+If you are appointing an attorney for financial matters, the person you appoint must not be bankrupt.

 Be careful who you choose as your attorney.
 You’re potentially giving another person total control over your assets and the ability to make personal decisions about your health care and accommodation when you can’t do so yourself.